2025-2026 BILLS

 BILL STATUS:

-In Massachusetts, “sent to study” means the bill does not advance this session.
+In Massachusetts, “sent to study” generally means the bill does not advance during the current legislative session.

 Disclaimer: This overview is intended as a general guide to the legislative process.
 Deadlines and procedures are subject to change under Joint Rules, committee extensions, or other legislative actions.